 You must ensure that you use public funds entrusted to you in a responsible and lawful manner and in accordance with financial regulations.
-You should use all appropriate financial and procurement processes to ensure value for money to the local community and to avoid legal challenge to the authority.
+You should strive to ensure value for money to the local community and to avoid legal challenge to the authority.

-Personal use of Council telephones, mobiles and IT equipment
+Personal use of telephones/faxes

-It is recognised that employees may have to use the Council's telephone system, mobile telephones and IT equipment for personal use.
-Such use must only be occasional and be kept to an absolute minimum and observe current usage policies.
+It is recognised that employees may have to use the Council's telephone system for personal use, however, any such use must only be occasional and be kept to an absolute minimum and observe current usage policies.